ray-project/ray/doc/source/serve/tutorial.rst

 .. note::

   Deployments can be configured to improve performance, for example by increasing the number of replicas of the class being served in parallel.
-For details, see :ref:`configuring-a-backend`.
+For details, see :ref:`configuring-a-deployment`.

 Now that our deployment is up and running, let's test it out by making a query over HTTP.
 In your browser, simply visit ``http://127.0.0.1:8000/Counter``, and you should see the output ``{"count": 1"}``.